NesPetit/First_SmartContract/README.md

 * Web3.js v1.0.0-beta.37

 # Context
-The objective of this TD is for you to write a simple smart contract to manage the ticketing process for concerts.
+Write a simple smart contract to manage the ticketing process for concerts.
 A lot of tools exists today to facilitate the relationship between artists and their audience:
 * Bandcamp/Society6 to sell mp3/merch
 * Distrokid/CD Baby to distribute digitally their music
 * Facebook/Instagram to promote content